Yale Golf Course: History

-Following the donation of the Griest Estate by Sarah Tompkins, a Yale Golf Committee was formed.
+After the donation of the Griest Estate by Sarah Tompkins, a Yale Golf Committee was formed.
 With George Adee as its first chairman and J.F.
 Byers and Jess Sweetser on the committee, they contacted golf course architect Charles Blair Macdonald to confirm the possibility of having a golf course on the estate.
 Upon viewing the property and seeing its potential, Macdonald agreed to serve as a consultant to the project.
 Macdonald pushed for the hiring of a former associate of his, Seth Raynor, to be the course architect.
 Raynor was paid $7,500 to complete the project and began surveying the land in the summer of 1923.

 To fund the golf course, the Board of Control of the Yale Athletic Association reached out to alums with the opportunity to become either a patron of the Ray Tompkins Memorial, a founder, or a member of the Yale Golf Club.
 To become a patron, one would have to pay $1000 but would be granted, “all privileges of the Ray Tompkins Memorial, including unrestricted lifetime use of the Yale Golf Course, and the option to make during lifetime one transfer of his rights, subject to the approval of the Board of Control.”
 Some of the alums who supported became patrons include Edwin Herr, George Adee, W. T. Adee, Charles Tiffany, Edward S. Harkness, M.N.
 Buckner, M.J.
 Warner, Clarence Blakeslee, Oliver Gould Jennings, J. Frederic Byers, Eben Byers, Charles Merrill, S. Brink Thorne, Julian Curtiss, Henry Havemeyer, Harry Rosenbaum, and S.B.
 Rosenbaum.
 Founders of the Yale Golf Club received lifetime use of the course, subject to restriction during the college year based on undergraduate use of the course.
 Founders within a 25-mile radius of the University paid $750 while those beyond 25 miles paid $500.
 Members of the Yale Golf Club received use, of course, subject to restrictions during the college year based on undergraduate use of the course.
 The initiation fee was $250 in addition to annual dues of $40 for those within a 25-mile radius of the university, or $20 for those beyond the 25-mile radius.